mastats/cli_user_data_processing/README.md

 4. **Wrap the CLI in a Web Service**

-Flask could be used to create an HTTP interface with multiple endpoints that runs the CLI commands with the requested parameters.
+Flask or FastAPI could be used to create an HTTP interface with multiple endpoints that runs the CLI commands with the requested parameters.
 The web service could be accessed directly or provided as a part of a in-house backoffice solution made with any front-end framework.